Plus-1000/Learn-NX-Open-and-adaptive-machining-from-egg-engraving/README.md

-The adaptive machining process can be split into two steps:
+Every egg is unique.
+There are two key points in the steps of carving an egg.
+Detecting the shape of the egg and automatically generating a toolpath.
+So the machining process can be split into two steps:
 ## **1. Detect part deformation**
 Detect part distortion by probe:
 Part deformation can be checked by probe or scanner, here we use the probe as an example: